-The Périgord is divided into four distinct areas: Noir (Black), Blanc (White), Vert (Green) and Pourpre (Purple).
+Due to its relief and poor soils the Périgord noir has supported a system of mixed agriculture, which is based on many small holders creating a pleasant landscape at a human scale.
 The area is noted for its cuisine du terroir, with products related to ducks and geese, such as foie gras.
-Due to its relief and poor soils the Périgord noir has supported a system of mixed agriculture, which is based on many small holders creating a pleasant landscape at a human scale.

-A number of picturesque villages are within a half-an-hour drive of Terrasson in the general direction of Sarlat; explore La Cassagne, Saint-Amand-de-Coly or Saint Geniès, pass a few hours in the gardens of the Manoir d'Eyrignac before spending the afternoon in the enchanting Sarlat.
-Driving from Sarlat to the Dordogne river we pass some spectacular landscapes composed of the river, old towns and castles.
-Choose to explore some of France's 'most beautiful villages': Beynac, La-Roque-Gageac or Domme.
+A number of picturesque villages are within a half-an-hour drive of Terrasson in the general direction of Sarlat; explore La Cassagne, Saint-Amand-de-Coly or Saint Geniès on our Coly valley hikes page.
+The Vézère valley page explores this UNESCO world heritage at the center of the Périgord noir with its rich prehistoric art.
+The section to the north is explored in more detail in our page on the Auvézère.

+Pass a few hours in the gardens of the Manoir d'Eyrignac before spending the afternoon in the enchanting Sarlat.
+Driving through the Dordogne valley you pass some spectacular landscapes composed of the river, old towns and castles.
+Choose to explore some of France's 'most beautiful villages': Beynac, La-Roque-Gageac, Belvès or Domme.
 A river cruise on board one of the Gabarres is a must.